July 01, 2010

 Iranian-Style Macaroni with TahDig

-Macaroni Tah Dig - Upside-Down Persian Macaroni With The Crunchy Bottom Layer
+Macaroni Tah Dig - Upside-Down Persian Macaroni with the Crunchy Bottom Layer

 Serves 6-8

-1 pound ground beef
+-1 pound ground beef

-1 pound spaghetti pasta
+-1 pound spaghetti

-1 large onion, finely chopped
+-1 large onion, finely chopped

-1 large tomato, skin removed and diced
+-1 large tomato, peeled and diced

-2-3 cloves of garlic, minced
+-2-3 cloves of garlic, minced

-1/3 teaspoon turmeric
+-1/3 teaspoon turmeric

-2 tablespoons chopped flat-leaf parsley
+-2 tablespoons chopped flat-leaf parsley

 Olive oil